-Disclosures: Anna M Feldweg, MD Employee of UpToDate, Inc. Elizabeth TePas, MD, MS Employee of UpToDate, Inc.
+Disclosures: Anna M Feldweg, MD Nothing to disclose.
+Elizabeth TePas, MD, MS Nothing to disclose.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 The following represent additions to UpToDate from the past six months that were considered by the editors and authors to be of particular interest.
 The most recent What's New entries are at the top of each subsection.

 ASTHMA AND COPD